MicrosoftDocs/minecraft-creator/creator/ScriptAPI/GameTest/Helper.md

 ### **assertItemEntityCountIs**
 `
-assertItemEntityCountIs(itemType: Minecraft.ItemType, position: Minecraft.BlockLocation, searchDistance: number, count: number): void
+assertItemEntityCountIs(itemType: Minecraft.ItemType, location: Minecraft.BlockLocation, searchDistance: number, count: number): void
 `

 Tests that items of a particular type and count are present within an area.
 If not, an error is thrown.